yujiri.xyz

 Discovery and burying

-The logic assumes that users can review all alternatives to find the best one.
+The logic assumes that users can review all alternatives to find the best one for them.
 But they can't; there are already too many programming languages, too many Linux distributions, too many messaging systems, for anyone to research them all and make an informed decision.
 They can only research a few, and your project occupies a slot in that capacity, so when you add a poor alternative, you reduce the probability that they'll find a good one.

 if you take issue with such objective comparisons